 A: Roald Dahl on the novel side.
 I read all of his books when I was a kid, and The Witches gave me nightmares well into my twenties.
 I’ve also been influenced by a lot of filmmakers.
 My big three are John Hughes, Tim Burton, and the Coen brothers.

-Q: What do you do when you aren’t writing?
+Q: What does Matthew Sullivan do when he isn’t writing?

 A: My favorite thing to do is spend time with my wife and family.
-I’m also a huge sports fan and fantasy sports champion (mostly baseball and football), and really enjoy cooking, meditation, and doing yoga.
+I’m also a huge sports fan and fantasy sports champion (mostly baseball and football), and really enjoy making bread and pizza (I have a sourdough blog), meditation, and doing yoga.
 Why are you laughing?
 That wasn’t a joke.